ondrejsevcik/ondrejsevcik.com/src/blog/most-changed-files-in-git.md

 ---
-title: Find most changed files in Git repo
+title: Find most changed files in Git repository
+description: With this command, you can list the most changed files in your repository over time.
 date: 2020-03-07
 tags: til
 ---